10 Things to Know About BBL as Cosmetic Surgery Trends Continue to Live On

 During the surgery, a plastic surgeon inserts a thin tube called a cannula through small incisions to remove fat cells.

 The fat is then purified and injected into the büttocks.
-The technique is performed under general anaesthesia, and the surgeon estimates where the cannula is placed, which makes the procedure technically demanding.
+The technique is performed under general anaesthesia, and the surgeon estimates the placement of the cannula, which makes the procedure technically demanding.

 Mistakes can be dangerous if the surgeon is not experienced.